 Extensive marketing has been done to prepare the campus community to be a Tobacco Free University and that education will continue.
 There may still be individuals, especially visitors, who are not aware of this initiative.
 Members of the University of Nevada, Reno will share the responsibility of respectfully letting others know about the Tobacco Free University initiative.
 If you see someone smoking or using tobacco, we ask that you respectfully let them know that the University is no now tobacco free!

 Thank you for your help keeping the University tobacco free!

 What process was involved in making this decision?

-It was imperative that the policy move forward with the support of the campus community.
-Throughout the last year, we have provided education in the form of presentations, discussion and print materials to various groups that represent the campus community.
-Each of these groups had the opportunity to consider the information and make a decision regarding their support of the policy.
-It is with great pride that we can say these groups have provided formal support of the policy.
+It was imperative that the initiative move forward with the support of the campus community.
+Throughout the 2013/2014 academic year, we provided education in the form of presentations, discussion and print materials to various groups that represent the campus community.
+Each of these groups had the opportunity to consider the information and make a decision regarding their support of the initiative.
+It is with great pride that we can say these groups have provided formal support of the initiative.
 The groups include:

 - Associated Students of the University of Nevada

 Will people be able to smoke in their own vehicles within the smoke-free campus?